AlexeyALeonov/StorjPoint/README.md

 ![](https://raw.githubusercontent.com/storj-jp/StorjPoint/master/icon.png)
-#StorjPoint -  File System for Storj.
+#StorjPoint -  File System for Storj

 StorjPoint is a file system for Storj.
 SotjPoint also supply WebDAV server, which enables you to handle files in Storj in windows explorer.